jems-io/js-di/README.md

 Ooh yea
 ```

-### The optional and collection [*arrays*] dependencies.
+### The collections [*arrays*] and optionals dependencies.

-In order to specify that a dependency is optional or you want to get a collection of the you use alias sufixing.
+In order to specify that a dependency is optional or that you want to get a collection as as result of the dependency resolution, you must use alias sufixing.

 The available alias sufixing are: